 Having a reliable neighbor or family member take care of your property while you are away is the ideal situation.
 But, if you have to leave your house unattended for an extended period, prepare everything well in advance of your departure date.
 Your goal is to make it look like you are still at home, while you are away.
 Things like a full mailbox or stacks of newspapers on the front steps are huge red flags for burglars.
 So, cancel your newspaper subscription.
 Have it go into effect a few days before you are scheduled to leave to be sure that your cancellation is in place.
 Also, have the postal service hold your mail for the duration if you don’t have anyone to pick it up for you.

 Put your household lights on automatic timers.
 If the lights are on, intruders will be less likely to enter.
 Another deterrent is having a radio on in the kitchen.
 A sound coming from the house makes it seem like someone is still around.

 This might sound obvious, but make sure every door and window is locked before you leave.
 Don’t forget to check doors and windows in basements, garages, and other areas that you don’t use frequently, and may be overlooked.
+Make sure that you have installed window wells made of secure materials.
 And don’t leave any spare keys in hiding places outside the house.
 If you must leave spare keys behind, give them to a trusted friend or family member to hold on to.